How to help your dog with luxating patellas

 (4) Desmotomy – Instead of correcting the bony abnormality, this surgery is focuses at correcting soft tissues surrounding the knee.
 Sometimes the ligaments are too lax (also known as loose) and this makes it hard for the knee cap to stay in proper position.
 The tissues that surround the patella are cut to loosen or tighten in specific areas.
 For example, if the patellar tendon is too loose, often it will be cut and shortened to better hold the patella in position.
 These procedures are often unsuccessful for long term correction if conducted in isolation.
 A desmotomy will often be performed in conjunction with another procedure.

 (5) Knee replacement -- Similar to a human replacement, this completely corrects the bony abnormalities and replaces it with a surgical implant(s).
-This is not a widely used option.
+This is not a widely used option, as the post surgical biomechanics and efficacy at still unknown.

 MANUAL THERAPY (Adjustments/Massage) !!

-A dog with a grade 3 luxating patella needs to immediately be put in a brace.
 There are several braces available, but ultimately you want a brace that is going to keep the knee cap snug in the trochlear groove.
+Bracing is heavily debated for this condition, as it is hard to isolate and prevent motion of the kneecap.
 I am partial to hard braces over soft ones.
 Sometimes kinesiology taping will suffice as a short term solution, but ultimately, owners need to invest in a long term bracing solution.

 Here's a great video encapsulating what we've already talked about.
 In this video, he also discussed some proactive exercises to help your dog rehabilitate the knee